THE ROMANCE OF TRAVEL - Australia's Most Romantic Places

 And destinations?
 The team points to places poles apart, suggesting that Antarctica and Iceland will be more popular than ever with all the new explorer ships entering the market.
 More broadly, like Carissa noted, they also expect to see more and more families travelling in multi-generational groups—a trend that’s gained popularity in recent years.

 Whether you're planning a quick weekend away with your nearest and dearest, or a multi-generational special occasion chat to your favourite ATAS-accredited travel professional - experience you can trust.
 Need help packing?
-Download our handy travel checklists here.
+Download our handy travel checklists here, and keep up to date with the latest travel alerts.

 Looking for more insights from ATAS-accredited travel agents?
 Try these on for size: ATAS Accredited Agents share their best trips of 2019; Family holidays that won't send you (or the kids) around the bend; and The world of festivals in 2020.